Poutchouli/SCRAMBLER_API/README.md

 -docker compose up -d

--open the frontend.html with whatever browser
+-open the frontend.html or the ugly view at http://localhost:18062/ with whatever browser

 # Scrambler API